Skip to Content

 Port Elliot was something of an unknown quantity for me when I travelled to South Australia.
 I didn’t know much about it at all and didn’t expect to visit there either.

-Well, I can safely say that after visiting Port Elliot, it’s somewhere you have to visit in South Australia!
+Well, I can safely say that after visiting Port Elliot, it’s somewhere you have to visit while you’re in South Australia!

-Despite going in winter, it was still beautiful and the beach was fantastic.
+Despite going in winter, it was still beautiful and the pristine beaches here were fantastic.
 There was the bonus of virtually having it to ourselves as it was the off-season.

 If you’re visiting Port Elliot you have to stay in the YHA there!
 It’s one of the best hostels I’ve ever stayed in and only adds to the pleasure of going to Port Elliot!